MadNLP/MadNLP.jl/README.md

 - [Mumps](http://mumps.enseeiht.fr/)  (requires extension)
 - [cuSOLVER](https://docs.nvidia.com/cuda/cusolver/index.html) (requires extension)

-Each linear solver in MadNLP is a Julia module, and the `linear_solver` option should be specified by the actual module.
-Note that the linear solver modules are always exported to `Main`.
+Each linear solver in MadNLP is a Julia type, and the `linear_solver` option should be specified by the actual typ.
+Note that the linear solvers are always exported to `Main`.

 #### Built-in Solvers: Umfpack, PardisoMKL, LapackCPU
 ```julia